 Emotional dysregulation, as discussed, is often a part of a psychological condition.
 The prognosis for persons who are emotionally dysregulated is highly variable, depending on the severity of their underlying issues.
 Medication when indicated, coupled with effective psychotherapy, sleep and stress management and psycho-education can significantly improve the quality of life of someone with emotional dysregulation.
 Dialectical Behavioral Therapy (DBT), has produced excellent results in helping persons with emotional dysregulation.
 DBT teaches the client how to learn to take control of their life, their emotions, and themselves through self-knowledge and cognitive restructuring.

-When a person with emotional dysregulation is having serious problems that are negatively impacting their daily school or work life and personal and family relationships, an intensive treatment program is an appropriate option.
-Uncontrolled anger or rage, irritability, sadness or other manifestation of emotional instability signify a need for more immersive treatment.
+When a person with emotional dysregulation is having serious problems that are negatively impacting their daily life and personal and family relationships, an intensive treatment program is an appropriate option.
+Uncontrolled anger or rage, irritability, sadness or other manifestations of emotional instability signify a need for more immersive treatment.
 Once per week psychotherapy or medication is often ineffective at managing serious consequences of emotional dysregulation.
-A treatment facility, like PCH Treatment Center, can be a powerful option, especially when a person with severe emotional dysregulation is not cooperating or is resistant to their current therapy.

-When a Client arrives at PCH Treatment Center, they are assigned a doctoral level therapist who performs a complete initial assessment.
+When a client arrives at PCH Treatment Center, they are assigned a doctoral level therapist who performs a complete initial assessment.
 If a previous diagnosis has been made, this will be carefully evaluated.
 Improper diagnoses and stigmatizing labels are discarded at PCH Treatment Center.
-In conjunction with Dr. Jeff Ball, the Executive and Clinical Director, a thorough evaluation is obtained and discussed among the clinical team, comprised of multiple doctoral level psychologists.
-Psychotherapy is the cornerstone to treatment along with Dialectical Behavioral Therapy and Somatic Experiencing.
-Anger management, process group, sleep management, psycho-education, and neurofeedback further enhance each Client’s treatment experience.
-Holistic therapies including yoga, mindfulness meditation, acupuncture and massage therapy are also important for recovery and healing.
-Family therapy groups are also available which integrate family members or significant others into the Client’s treatment environment.
-Each Client also receives an evaluation by our Staff Psychiatrist, Dr. William Wirshing, who is an expert on psychopharmacology.
-He reviews each Client’s medication regimen and adjusts it accordingly.
-Our philosophy at PCH Treatment Center is to focus on holistic healing with the minimal amount of medication necessary, and Dr. Wirshing complements this philosophy well.
-Clients may select our Intensive or Day Treatment Programs, depending on their severity of symptoms, time constraints and responsibilities, and living arrangements.
+A thorough evaluation is obtained and discussed among the clinical team.
+Relational psychotherapy is the cornerstone to treatment along with Mentalization, Dialectical Behavioral Therapy and Somatic Experiencing.
+Anger management, process groups, sleep management, psycho-education, and neurofeedback further enhance each client’s treatment experience.
+Holistic therapies including yoga, mindfulness meditation and a robust arts program are also important for recovery and healing.
+A family therapy weekend and individual family sessions are available which integrate family members or significant others into the client’s treatment environment.
+Each client also receives an evaluation by one of our staff psychiatrists.
+Each Client’s medication regimen is evaluated and adjusted accordingly.
+Our philosophy at PCH Treatment Center is to focus on holistic healing with the minimal amount of medication necessary.